synechron-finlabs/quorum-maker/README.md

 ## Attaching Quorum Maker to existing Quorum node

 You can enjoy most of the features of Quorum Maker by attaching it to an existing Quorum Node.
-By having all existing nodes attached thruough Quorum Maker, it can eventually provide all features as native setup.
+By having all existing nodes attached through Quorum Maker, it can eventually provide all features as native setup.

 > Note: Currently this is an expiremental feature and only Block and Transaction explorers are fully functional.

-Once the repository is successfully cloned, change to the Qorum Maker directory by `$ cd quorum-maker` and run `$ ./setup.sh` script.
+Once the repository is successfully cloned, change to the Quorum Maker directory by `$ cd quorum-maker` and run `$ ./setup.sh` script.

 After the required docker images are downloaded, Quorum Maker will present with few questions to complete the node setup.